curiosis/TeacherAssistant/README.md

 # TeacherAssistant
-A simple program where you can add grades to individual students in specific subjects.
+A simple program where you can add and change grades to individual students in specific subjects.